RFN: A Random-Feature Based Newton Method for Empirical Risk Minimization in Reproducing Kernel Hilbert Spaces: Random-Feature Based Newton Method

 \subsection{Comparison of Time Complexity}

-We compute the time complexity of finding the Newton step for four methods: Newton method, sub-sampled Newton method solved with CG exactly, sub-sampled Newton method solved with CG inexactly up to $\varepsilon$ residual error, and random-feature based Newton method.
+Before stating our main results, we present the time complexity of finding the Newton step for four methods: Newton method, sub-sampled Newton method solved with CG exactly, sub-sampled Newton method solved with CG inexactly up to $\varepsilon$ error, and RFN.
 The number of random features used by RFN is denoted by $m$.
 The size of the sub-sampled data points is $|\Ic|$, as discussed in Section \ref{sec:ssn}. $\kappa_{SSN}$ represents the upper bound of the condition number of the Hessian generated from sub-sampled data.
+Note that for each method, the reported complexity excludes the cost of obtaining the gradient, because that cost is the same for all methods.